andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 If you spot a problem,
 [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-If a related issue doesn\'t exist, you can open a new issue using a relevant [issue form](https://github.com/andreacfromtheapp/freesound-credits/issues/new/choose).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/andreacfromtheapp/freesound-credits/issues/new/choose).
 Please fill out this form, following the template to the best of your ability.